 A parameter file is a text file whose lines are either comments or parameter statements.
-Comments are blank lines or lines that begin with '#'.
+Comments are blank lines or lines that begin with either '#' or '!'.
 A parameter statement consists of one or more parameter names, followed by an '=', followed by the value(s) for this (these) parameter(s).
 Note that all string parameters are case insensitive.

 Parameters statements of numeric or boolean type can use arithmetic expressions in place of explicit values.
 The usual arithmetic operations as well as C-like transcendental functions and relational operations are supported.
-Integer division is handled as in C. Logical comparisons and variables expect a boolean type, but any non-null value is interpreted as logical true (although a warning is generated).
-The exponentiation operator is supported, but can only apply to two values.
-The expression 342 is not supported, but (34)2 or 3(42) is supported.
-Operator precedence follows the C language, but when in doubt use explicit parenthesis to force a desired order of evaluation.
-Table B3.2 lists the supported functions.
-Expressions can refer to parameters which are already set by using the fully qualified name thorn::parameter as described below.
+Integer division is handled as in C, and any non-null value is interpreted as logical true, which the relational operators return as unity.
+The return value of any function whose arguments are integers will be truncated towards zero.
+The remainder operator % is internally mapped to the fmod function for both integer and real valued arguments so inherits its semantics.
+The exponentiation operator as well as the unary operators associate to the left which differs from the common convention in mathematics.
+When in doubt use explicit parenthesis to force a desired order of evaluation.
+Table ?? lists the supported functions.
+Expressions can refer to already set parameters by using the fully qualified name thorn::parameter as described below.